sampsyo/uwadvising/advising.md

 *Networking:* Expect your advisor to:
 * Advocate for you, both inside and outside the department.
 * At conferences, to take the time to introduce you to his or her contacts
-* Utilize his or her professional network during job searches
+* Use his or her professional network during job searches
 * Nominate you for fellowships and awards you deserve

 In an ideal world, every student's advisor would be his or her mentor.
 However, this may not always be possible or beneficial.
 In the case that your research advisor is not mentoring you well, talk about it with your advisor or seek advice from another faculty member, the Grad Program Coordinator ([Anna][]), or [Elise][].